Karl Lehrs

 Karl Ludwig Lehrs (January 14, 1802 – June 9, 1878), was a German classical scholar.

 Born at Königsberg, he was Jewish, but in 1822 he converted to Christianity.
 In 1845 he was appointed professor of ancient Greek philology at Königsberg University, a post he held until his death.

+He coined the term quattuor grammatici to indicate a class of the A-scholia to Homer's Iliad, which was translated into German as Viermännerkommentar by Arthur Ludwich.